martinhbramwell/GData_OpenERP_Data_Pump/README.md

 **ResUsers example**
 - - - - - - - - - - - - -

-The class in [ResUsers.py](https://github.com/martinhbramwell/GData_OpenERP_Data_Pump/blob/master/models/ResUsers.py) shows a simple update of single model record.
+The class in [ResUsers.py](https://github.com/martinhbramwell/GData_OpenERP_Data_Pump/blob/master/models/ResUsers.py) shows a simple update of a single model record.
 It has no need to pull lots of data, so the *parms* page can provide what is needed directly.

     def update(self, parms):